Published: 8 YEARS AGO | Last updated 1 DAY AGO

 Retirement: Your Investment Options

-Here’s an overview of the numerous ways to grow your nest egg:
+Here are some common ways to grow your nest egg:

-• Employer-sponsored 401(k)—Arguably the most popular, contributing to this plan is one of the easiest ways to set aside pre-tax dollars for retirement.
+• Employer-sponsored 401(k)—Arguably the most popular option, contributing to this plan is one of the easiest ways to set aside pre-tax dollars for retirement.
 It’s particularly appealing if your employer offers a company match—free money!
 Each plan has a range of options to consider, including how to diversify your investments and the level of risk assumed with each portfolio.

 SHARE THIS ARTICLE